typohnebild/numpy-vs-mir/README.md

 The class _PoissonCycle_ is a specialization of this abstract _Cycle_.
 Here, the class specific methods like pre- and post-smoothing are implemented.
-Both smoothing implementations and also the solver are based on Gauss-Seidel-Red-Black.
+Both smoothing implementations and also the solver are based on the Gauss-Seidel-Red-Black algorithm.

 ### D Multigrid

-In D we basically followed the same approach as we did in the Python implementations.
+The implementation in D is very similar to the implementation in Python.
+It is simply a translated version from Python to D.

 ```D
     Slice!(T*, Dim) compute_correction(Slice!(T*, Dim) r, uint l, T current_h)